Guide to the North Klong Prao Beach / Chai Chet area

 Down on the beach the old favourites, basic Palm Beach and Lay Lay Tong restaurants have gone.
 This, in order to make way for the expansion of Flora i-Talay.
 That, plus the demise in mid 2018 of Koh Ko Mo Beach Bar leaves the beach with no stand alone beach restaurants.
 Only those in resorts.
 That’s a shame.

 Just south of Flora iTalay, you’ll find an access path leading from the main road to the beach, follow this and you’ll come out onto the main road.
-The first thing you’ll see are the new Nong Beua Seafood restaurant and adjacent Pajamas Hostel.
+The first thing you’ll see are the new Nong Beua Signature seafood restaurant and adjacent Pajamas Hostel.

 The hostel is a safe, modern ‘flashpacker’ type of place ideal for sociable people on a budget.
 There are both dorm rooms and private rooms available.
 The resort runs various activities for visitors and has a spacious open plan lounge / kitchen area near the pool where guests can socialise.
-The restaurant is a branch of the long established Nong Beua on White Sand beach.
-Very good seafood and Thai food at reasonable prices.
+The restaurant is a branch of the long established Nong Beua which is probably Trat’s best known seafood restaurant.

-Around this area on the roadside in this area, few shophouses that house a real mix of businesses including restaurants, laundry, internet cafe & gaming centre, hair salon, mobile phone shop, a vet’s and Koh Chang Latex, that specialises in selling expensive natural rubber mattresses and pillows to Russian tourists.
-There’s also one combined cooking and taekwando school.
+Around this area on the roadside in this area, few shophouses that house a real mix of businesses including restaurants, laundry, internet cafe & gaming centre, hair salon, mobile phone shop, a vet’s etc

 The plus point is a long stretch of beach, the downside is that the resort, like an increasing number on the island, is very popular with package tourists.
 Often from Mother Russia and her former republics, no doubt drawn here by the opportunity to purchase rubber mattresses nearby.